Nick Cordero Is ‘Growing Strength,’ Wife Amanda Kloots Shares ‘One Really Good Sign’

 Nick Cordero is making some forward progress in his battle against the novel coronavirus, his wife Amanda Kloots shared on Sunday.
 It’s been a long and difficult battle for the singer and Broadway actor over the past couple of months and he remains in the ICU at Cedars-Sinai hospital in Los Angeles.
 In her latest Instagram stories, Amanda shared some positive updates.

-About a week ago, Amanda shared that Nick’s medical team had essentially tried everything that they could to help him.
+About a week ago, Amanda shared that Nick’s medical team had essentially tried everything they could to help him.
 It then became something of a waiting game to see if Nick could beat the lingering COVID-19 complications.

-She acknowledged that more than once during this journey, she’d been told to say goodbye and prepare to lose Nick.
+She acknowledged that — more than once during this journey — she’d been told to say goodbye to her husband.
 However, she has refused to give up and her latest updates have shown some renewed cause for hope.

 Over the past few days, Amanda shared that she was researching some additional things and noted that the doctors were pursuing some new treatments.
-In her Sunday Instagram stories, she revealed that some of these things might be making a positive impact.
+In her Sunday Instagram stories, she revealed some of those things might be making a positive impact.

-Nick’s wife said that he’d had a quiet, restful weekend in the ICU.
+She said he’d had a quiet, restful weekend in the ICU.
 As she pointed out, “uneventful” in the ICU tends to be a good thing.
 Amanda noted that her husband had been recovering a little more with each passing day.

-She explained that there have not been many changes in Nick’s condition lately.
-However, at this stage, Amanda added that few changes should be interpreted as essentially good news.
+She explained there have not been many changes in Nick’s condition lately.
+However, at this stage, she added that few changes should be interpreted as essentially good news.

 View this post on Instagram